Skip to main content

 • Consent to an unlawful act.

-Not Applicable as an Advanced Health Directive sets out specific instruction.
+Not Applicable as an Advanced Health Directive sets out specific instructions.

 • That your attorney provides copies of all records to particular family members;

-• That they consult with a specified person prior to acting in a particular decision, such as the sale of your home;
+• That they consult with a specified person before acting on a specific decision, such as the sale of your home;

-• Where you have large capital assets, such as property or shares, you should leave clear instructions for your attorney(s) as to how to deal with or distribute;
+• Where you have significant capital assets, such as property or shares, you should leave clear instructions for your attorney(s) as to how to deal with or distribute;

 • Dispose of these assets;